gitsumhubs/decluttarr-enhanced/README.md

 1. Use the following input for your `docker-compose.yml`
 2. Tweak the settings to your needs
 3. Remove the things that are commented out (if you don't need them), or uncomment them
-4. If you face problems with yaml formats etc, please first check the open and closed issues on github, before opening new ones
+4. If you face problems with yaml formats etc., please first check the open and closed issues on GitHub, before opening new ones
 5. Run `docker-compose up -d` in the directory where the file is located to create the docker container

 Note: Always pull the "**latest**" version.
 The "dev" version is for testing only, and should only be pulled when contributing code or supporting with bug fixes